barosa19/readme-generator/README.md

 ## Usage

-Click on the output folder to see some examples of uses for this application.
+Here is a link to a walkthrough video of how this application runs: https://drive.google.com/file/d/1QhgGGbVxLtCkam1Q4NihigEAEcH7gsOh/view .
+There are some examples of genereated ReadMe files in the output folder to demonstrate the capabilities of this application.

 ## Credits